 FAQ and things to consider when preparing your proposal

+Your project statement should communicate the concept.
 Which part of G101's mandate/mission is reflected in your project?
-Feel free to copy and paste the sections that resonate with your proposal
+Feel free to copy and paste the sections that resonate with your proposal.

 The proposals process is one way for G101 to learn about new artists or new directions in established artists’ work.
 If you don't think you have enough pieces for a solo exhibition, you’re welcome to submit your work as an introduction or update to your practice (indicate “Introduction” or “Practice update” on your cover page).
 This will allow G101 to keep you in mind for our own curatorial projects, including group shows that emerge from common themes among individual proposals.

 When we receive your submission, our administrator will download your WeTransfer within 1-2 business days.
 You will get a response confirming that all files arrived safely, or bringing up any concerns if we have trouble opening your files.

 After the proposals deadline, a Selections Committee made up of G101 staff, board members, and invited artists will meet to go through each submission together.
 Depending on the number of proposals, this may take one or two meetings.

 After these meetings we usually have to narrow down the selected proposals to fit our exhibition calendars for the next 1-2 years (eg, proposals selected in 2023 will mostly be planned for 2025, with one space in 2024).

 G101 is run by a small two-person team.
 We appreciate your patience in waiting for responses.